Richard3wasonga/ramen-rating-app/README.md

 ## Usage
 - Click on a ramen image to view its details.
-- Fill out the form and submit to add a new ramen dish.
+- Fill out the form and submit it to add a new ramen dish.
 - Newly added ramen will appear in the menu and can be clicked to view details.

 ## Code Overview